Conforming Loan Limit Increase for 2022: What it Means for U.S. Transferring Employees

-The Housing and Economic Recovery Act of 2008 (HERA) requires that the conforming loan limit be adjusted each year to reflect the change in the national average US home price.
-According to FHFA, home prices increased 7.42% on average between 2019 and 2020, so the conforming loan limit will increase by the same percentage.
+The Housing and Economic Recovery Act of 2008 (HERA) requires that the conforming loan limit be adjusted each year to reflect the change in the national average U.S. home price.
+According to FHFA, home prices increased 18.05% on average between 2020 and 2021, so the conforming loan limit will increase by the same percentage.
 This is the largest increase since 2008.

 What Does this Mean for Transferees?

-This is good news for organisations with US transferees or assignees who are hoping to purchase a home in the United States.
-An increase in the conforming loan limit means employees can borrow an additional $37,850 without requiring a jumbo loan, which is typically more difficult to qualify for and requires more documentation than a conforming loan.
+This is good news for organizations with U.S. transferees or assignees who are hoping to purchase a home in the United States.
+An increase in the conforming loan limit means employees can borrow an additional $98,950 without requiring a jumbo loan, which is typically more difficult to qualify for and requires more documentation than a conforming loan.

 How Does This Impact High-Cost Areas?

 A high-cost area is a location in which 115% of the local median home value exceeds the conforming loan limit.
-In other words, in these high-cost areas, the conforming loan limit can go up to a ceiling of $822,375 (150% of $548,250).
+In these high-cost areas, the conforming loan limit can go up to a ceiling of $970,800 (150% of $647,200).

-In any given year, there are roughly 150-200 counties in the US that are considered high-cost areas, and many employers need to entice employees to relocate to them.
+In any given year, there are roughly 150-200 counties in the U.S. that are considered high-cost areas, and many employers need to entice employees to relocate to these locations.
 Some examples include areas in the vicinity of New York City, the San Francisco Bay Area, as well as Washington D.C. and surrounding counties.
-The increase of the conforming loan limit could put these areas within reach for some employees through easier-to-obtain financing.
+The increase of the conforming loan limit may put these areas within reach for some employees through easier-to-obtain financing.